gmflau/google-dev-day-workshop/lab4/README.md

 # Lab 4: Create a Google Cloud Build Trigger and Deploy the Sample App

+In this lab, you are going to:
+* Create a Cloud Build trigger
+* Execute the Cloud Build trigger to deploy the sample app
+* Access the sample app to create a few orders and view the order history

 Create Cloud Build Trigger:
 ```bash
 export PROJECT_ID=$(gcloud info --format='value(config.project)')